Thomas Hanna McMichael: Biography

 Born to Jackson Burgess and Mary Hanna McMichael, Thomas Hanna McMichael was born on July 7, 1863, at Bellbrook, Greene County, Ohio, and moved to Monmouth, Illinois with his parents in 1878 when his father began his duties as the second president of Monmouth College.
 Thomas enrolled in Monmouth College in 1882 and received the Bachelor of Arts degree with honors in 1886.
 He also received the Master of Arts from Monmouth College in 1889.
 He went on to earn the B.D. degree from the United Presbyterian seminary in Xenia, Ohio, in 1890.
+That year, he married Minnie McDill at the family home in Burlington, Iowa (Minnie died in 1929).
 He received the D.D. degree from Westminster College in Pennsylvania in 1903.

 After a brief pastorate at Spring Hill, Indiana, he became the pastor of a large and influential church, the First United Presbyterian Church in Cleveland, Ohio (1892), which would later be known as the Old Stone Church, and remained there until elected president of Monmouth College (Illinois) in 1903, a position which he held until 1936.
 He is among the longest-serving presidents of a higher education institution in the United States.